 An Ambassador's duties involve:

-Communicating between their own school student council and the VicSRC Executive and staff
+communicating between your school's student body and the VicSRC Executive and staff,

-Participating in a range of VicSRC engagements such as reference/advisory groups, surveys in school, panel discussions, volunteering at VicSRC Events (Student Voice Awards, Student Voice Workshops etc.) and media engagements
+participating in a range of VicSRC engagements such as reference or advisory groups, surveys in school, panel discussions, volunteering at VicSRC events (like the Student Voice Awards, Student Voice Workshops etc) and media engagements,

-Volunteering approximately 1-2 hours each fortnight to work on VicSRC Ambassador tasks.
+volunteering approximately 1-2 hours each week to work on VicSRC Ambassador tasks,

-Attending VicSRC Ambassadors group meetings (approximately two per term).
+attending VicSRC Ambassador's meetings (approximately two per term).

 Subscribe to our